hharrison3/Profile-Generator/README.md

 # Project Title:
 Profile Generator
 # Project Description:
 The goal of this project is to create a command line application that generates an HTML file that displays a nicely formatted team roster based on the information provided by the user.
+Demo Gifs of the working application can be found in the Assets folder.
 # Table of Contents
 * Installation
 * Usage